 About the Next System Fellows program

-The Next System Fellows are GMU undergraduate and graduate students participating in Mason's selective Arlington Fellows program.
-Their fellowships involve:
+About the Fellows: The Next System Fellows are GMU undergraduate and graduate students participating in Mason's selective Arlington Fellows Program.
+Fellowships involve:

-- Internships with a partner organization, union, or research group, or with one of our projects at Next System Studies at Mason (Democratizing NOVA, Digital Commonwealth, Next Constitutions).
+- An internship-practicum with a partner organization, union, or research group, or with one of our projects at Next System Studies at Mason (Democratizing NOVA, Digital Commonwealth, Next Constitutions).

 - Preparation for a career in social and public service, organizing, research, technology development, cooperative and social entrepreneurship, teaching, and more.

-- Learning about and engaging directly with real world next system projects such as worker cooperatives and solidarity economy initiatives, community owned enterprises and services, campaigns for abolition and political democracy, transition and resilient communities, democratic and sustainable technologies, non-violent conflict resolution and restorative justice projects, and more.
+- Engaging directly with real-world next system projects such as worker cooperatives and solidarity economy initiatives, community-owned enterprises and services, campaigns for abolition and political democracy, transition and resilient communities, democratic and sustainable technologies, non-violent conflict resolution and restorative justice projects.

 -

-- Sociology of Human Rights (elective (Fall of 2025 course will count)
+- Sociology of Human Rights (Fall 2025 course counts)

-- Cooperatives and Social Enterprise (elective (Spring of 2025 course will count))
+- Cooperatives and Social Enterprise (Spring 2025 course counts)

 Recap from the Spring 2024 Fellows